grafana/tutorials/content/tutorials/grafana-fundamentals.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Explore your logs" %}}

-Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well.
+Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well. ((Remember, I am a noob.
+I don't know what an ad hoc query is, so you should explain it.))

-- In the side bar, click **Explore**.
+- In the side bar, click the **Explore** (compass) icon.
-- In the dropdown at the top, select the "Loki" data source.
+- In the data source list at the top, select the **Loki** data source.
-- In the **Query** box, type:
+- In the **Query editor**, enter:

 ```
 {filename="/var/log/tns-app.log"}
 ```

-- Press Enter to display all logs within the log file of the sample application.
+- Grafana displays all logs within the log file of the sample application. ((As a noob, I have no idea what I am looking at.
+You might want to explain what the graph means and what those lines of text at the bottom mean.))

-Not only does Loki let you filter logs based on labels, but on specific occurrences:
+Not only does Loki let you filter logs based on labels, but on specific occurrences.

-- Filter log lines based on a substring:
+- Enter the following query to filter log lines based on a substring:

 ```
 {filename="/var/log/tns-app.log"} |= "error"
 ```
+((I got no results from this query until I clicked **Scan for older logs**.))
 Grafana only shows logs within the current time interval.
 This lets you narrow down your logs to a certain time.

 - Click and drag over a log occurrence in the graph to filter logs based on time.